Foreign language and Information Technology (IT) courses

 The list of Approved foreign language courses and providers contains all of the approved foreign language courses.

-The list of Approved information technology courses and providers contains all of the approved IT courses.
+The list of Approved information technology courses and providers contains all of the approved information technology (IT) courses.

 How to claim relief

-See How to claim relief on tution fees for more information on this subject.
+See How to claim relief on tuition fees for more information on this subject.